This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-A number of countries, such as the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province and the epicenter of the outbreak.
+Several countries, including the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province and the epicenter of the outbreak.
+The US has also evacuated passengers from the Diamond Princess.

-This is a full list of places outside mainland China with confirmed cases of the coronavirus.
+This is a full list of confirmed cases of the novel coronavirus, officially called Covid-19, outside mainland China.

 Australia (at least 15 cases)